‘Gold Rush’ Star Parker Schnabel Tells Fans To ‘Make Your Voice Heard’ In Response To Sky, Now TV Possibly Losing Discovery

 — Steve (@stevemy) January 26, 2017

-A report on the Sun on Thursday confirmed that Sky will not be renewing its contract with Discovery Communications, adding that the “cost increases being demanded by Discovery are completely unrealistic.”
+A report by the Sun on Thursday confirmed that Sky will not be renewing its contract with Discovery Communications, adding that the “cost increases being demanded by Discovery are completely unrealistic.”
 But in response to Parker’s Twitter plea on Thursday morning, some Gold Rush fans are saying they already have the problem worked out with other media companies who say the Discovery Communications channels “aren’t going anywhere on our platform.”
 Discovery Channel UK even thanked Parker Schnabel for his support, while other Gold Rush fans tagged Parker in saying that if Sky loses Gold Rush, then “they’ll lose me as a customer.”

 [Featured Image by David Becker/Getty Images]